fenago/Grokking-Deep-Learning/Lab_2.md

 There are many properties of measuring error that you’ve likely been doing your whole life without realizing it.
 Perhaps you (or someone you know) amplify bigger errors while ignoring very small ones.
-In this chapter, you’ll learn how to mathematically teach a network to do this.
+In this lab, you’ll learn how to mathematically teach a network to do this.
 You’ll also learn that error is always positive!
 We’ll consider the analogy of an archer hitting a target: whether the shot is too low by an inch or too high by an inch, the error is still just 1 inch.
 In the neural network compare step, you need to consider these kinds of properties when measuring error.

-As a heads-up, in this chapter we evaluate only one simple way of measuring error: mean squared error.
+As a heads-up, in this lab we evaluate only one simple way of measuring error: mean squared error.
 It’s but one of many ways to evaluate the accuracy of a neural network.
 This step will give you a sense for how much you missed, but that isn’t enough to be able to learn.
 The output of the compare logic is a "hot or cold" type signal.
 Given some prediction,